 Hospice Care

 Hospice care combines physical care with emotional, spiritual and, social services for the patient and family members.
-It is not meant to bring death about more quickly or to put off death unnaturally but instead seeks to improve comfort and quality of life for the terminally ill patient in the following ways.
+It does not aim to speed up death or delay it unnaturally.
+Instead, it seeks to improve comfort and quality of life for terminally ill patients in several ways.

-- Interdisciplinary hospice staff provides medical care, including pain medications, as well as emotional support to improve a terminally ill patient’s quality of life.
+- Interdisciplinary hospice staff gives medical care and pain medications.
+They also provide emotional support to help improve a terminally ill patient’s quality of life.

-- Through appropriate teamwork, hospice staff can provide physical, psychological, social and spiritual care for the patient and his or her family members and friends.
+- With good teamwork, hospice staff can provide care in different areas.
+They help with physical, emotional, social, and spiritual needs.
+This support is for both the patient and their family and friends.

 - At the end of life, hospice care provides bereavement services to family members and friends of the patient.